Journey (2012 video game): Story

 Journey is a wordless story told through gameplay and visual-only cutscenes.
-The player's character begins near a small sand dune in a vast desert.
+The player's nameless character begins near a small sand dune in a vast desert.
 Walking to the top of the dune, the character can see looming in the far distance a large mysterious mountain with a glowing crevice that splits its peak.
 As the character approaches the mountain, they find the remnants of a once-thriving civilization, eroded by sand over time.
-Scattered throughout the ruins at the end of each area are stones where the traveler rests and has visions of meeting a large, white-robed figure in a circular room.
-Art adorns the walls, describing the rise and fall of the player character's civilization, which also mirrors the player's journey.
-As the player journeys into the remains of a once sprawling city at the base of the mountain, they find they must also contend with roaming, ancient, and hostile automaton weapons left over from a war that ended the civilization.
+Scattered throughout the ruins at the end of each area are stone shrines where the traveler rests and has visions of meeting a large, white-robed figure in an ethereal environment.
+Art adorns the walls of many areas, describing the rise and fall of the player character's civilization, which also mirrors the player's journey.
+As the player journeys into the remains of a once sprawling city at the base of the mountain, they find they must also contend with roaming, ancient, and hostile automaton weapons, left over from a war that ended the once thriving civilization over a greed for more cloth.

 A vision shows the traveler crumble before reaching their destination, but the traveler chooses to continue on.
-Eventually making it safely to the mountain itself, the traveler begins to make their way up it, struggling as they enter the colder climates and encounter deep snow and high winds.
+Eventually making it safely to the mountain itself, the traveler begins to make their way up it, struggling and unable to charge their scarf as they enter the colder climates and encounter deep snow and high winds.
 With the crevice still a fair distance away, the traveler falls and collapses in the snow.
-Six of the white-robed figures appear before the character and grant the traveler new energy, allowing the player to reach the summit of the mountain and walk into the crevice as the screen fills with white.
-The player is then shown the game's credits, playing over the ending cinematic scene.
-This scene shows a shooting star emanating from the crevice and traversing the path the traveler took through the ruins, and shows glimpses of other robed travelers heading towards the mountain.
+Six of the white-robed figures appear before the character and grant the traveler new energy, allowing the player to fly to the summit of the mountain and walk into the crevice as the screen fills with white.
+The player is then shown the game's credits, playing over the ending cinematic scene; a shooting star emanates from the crevice and traverses the path the traveler took through the ruins, as glimpses of other robed travelers heading towards the mountain can be seen.
 Eventually, the star comes to rest at the sand dune where the game began, and the player is given the option of starting the game again.
-As the credits end, the player is shown the usernames of the other travelers who shared part of the journey.
+As the credits end, the player is shown the usernames of the other travelers who were with the player during the journey.